 Forgive because of yourself

 Forgiveness benefits the offender but it also benefits you.
-For instance, regarding the offender, the Bible says, “If then you are making an offering at the altar and there it comes to your mind that your brother has something against you, while your offering is still before the altar, first go and make peace with your brother, then come and make your offering.”
-(Matthew 5:23-24 BBE).
+For instance, regarding the offender, the Bible says, “Therefore if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift” (Matthew 5:23-24 NKJV).

 When you forgive and allow peace between you and a fellow Christian who has wronged you, you help the person to make his/her gift acceptable to God.
 The person can go and present his/her gift to God after you have forgiven him.

 On the other hand, you’re to forgive not only because of the offender but also because of yourself.
 Jesus said if you don’t forgive, your Father in heaven won’t forgive your trespasses (Mark 11:25-26).
 In the Lord’s Prayer, Jesus said in part, “Forgive us our sins, for we also forgive everyone who sins against us.
 And lead us not into temptation” (Luke 11:4 NIV).
 You’ll be a liar if you recite this aspect of the prayer, yet you harbour unforgiveness.

 I’m not trivializing the offence against you.
 Nevertheless, the greatest hurt can never justify unforgiveness.
 “Then Peter came to Him and said, ‘Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?’
 Jesus said to him, ‘I do not say to you, up to seven times, but up to seventy times seven’” (Matthew 18:21-22 NKJV).
 That means forgiving others should be your lifestyle.
 There is no limit on forgiveness.

 Forgiveness is different from the restoration of a relationship